20th Annual Olivia Andrews Tab Run

 - Kick Stands Up at 10AM.

-- The Georgia State Patrol Escorts us from Griffin to The DOC HOLLIDAY BBQ AND BLUES Festival in Downtown Griffin GA.
+- The Georgia State Patrol Escorts us from Griffin to The DOC HOLLIDAY BBQ AND MUSIC Festival in Downtown Griffin GA.

 - Food, Vendors.
 Music, Door Prizes, Tab Challenge Awards, and much more…